kanthaus/kanthaus.online/content/docs/visiting.md

 - We have [Collective Agreements](../collectiveAgreements/) which you accept by coming here.
 In short: smoke outside, drink responsibly, talk to us before bringing animals and come to the coordination meetings (Mondays, 10:00 in the office.)
 - We have a [Constitution](../constitution) which you accept by coming here.
 In short: act, acknowledge and try to resolve disagreements, and if a situation is too complex or otherwise unresolvable use [score voting](../constitution/#8c-score-voting).
 - The address is [Kantraße 20, Wurzen 04808](https://www.openstreetmap.org/search?query=20%20kantstrasse%20wurzen#map=19/51.36711/12.74075&layers=N).
-- Contact us before you arrive if possible, via email: dmwebb--AT--gmail.com (Dougs email - temporary,) phone: 03425 8527995 or slack: #kanthaus on https://yunity.slack.com.
+- [Contact us](https://kanthaus.online/en/contact/) before you arrive if possible.

 ## Safety
 - There are no smoke detectors or fire extinguishers: don't leave naked flames unattended.